Molten Ventures VCT (formerly Draper Esprit VCT)

 Performance and dividends

-The future dividend target for the fund is 3p per annum.
-Dividend history, including special dividends (notably 19p in 2014), is shown below.
+The dividend target for the VCT is 5% of NAV per annum, not guaranteed.
+Dividend history, including special dividends, is shown below.

 Risks – important

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.

 VCTs are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
 They also tend to be illiquid and hard to sell and value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.

 To retain the tax benefits, VCTs should be held for at least five years.
 If you sell VCT shares and reinvest in new shares of the same VCT (including any mergers) within six months, tax relief can be restricted.
 Tax rules can change and benefits depend on circumstances.